For more information on the North Dakota legislative sessions go to the North Dakota Legislative Branch website.

 Would allow a nonresident to purchase a statewide waterfowl license for $500 that is valid for the remainder of the season after the first week.

-Would create an aquatic nuisance species program fund used for education, inspection and monitoring.
-Establishes a $3 surcharge on each resident fishing license and combination license with the exceptions for a resident who is 65 years of age or older, permanently or totally disabled, or a disabled veteran.
-In addition, includes a $6 surcharge on each nonresident fishing license and each nonresident waterfowl license.
-The collected surcharge fees must be deposited in the ANS fund.
-Passed senate.
-House amended to remove the surcharge, and establishes an ANS fee of $15 for each motorboat licensed in North Dakota to run concurrent with motorboat licensure, and an ANS fee of $15 to be paid for the calendar year for every boat that is not licensed in this state.
-Includes an emergency measure.
-Passed house.
-Senate refused to concur.
-Conference committee recommended ANS fees on motorboats take effect January 1, 2020.
-In addition, recommended a surcharge of $2 on each resident fishing license or combination license (except for a resident who is 65 years of age or older, permanently or totally disabled, or a disabled veteran) and $3 on each nonresident fishing license and nonresident waterfowl hunting license.
-The surcharge fees would take effect April 1, 2020.
+Creates an aquatic nuisance species program fund in the state treasury.
+Effective January 1, 2020, establishes an ANS fee of $15 for each motorboat licensed in North Dakota to run concurrent with motorboat licensure, and an ANS fee of $15 to be paid for the calendar year for every boat that is not licensed in this state.
+Effective April 1, 2020, establishes a $2 surcharge on each resident fishing license and combination license with the exceptions for a resident who is 65 years of age or older, permanently or totally disabled, or a disabled veteran.
+In addition, includes a $3 surcharge on each nonresident fishing license and each nonresident waterfowl license.

 Any boat operated between the hours of midnight and 5 a.m. may not produce a noise in excess of 88 decibels for more than 10 minutes.